mwiens91/branchsync/README.md

 # branchsync

+## NOTE: this is a work in progress!
+Getting some really wacky behavior from the program right now. not sure why :s

 A lightweight Node.js script to pull from one Git branch and to push to another.
 Useful for syncing master branches of projects hosted on, for example, both GitHub and Bitbucket.
 Also useful as a cron job.